MEMBER FUNCTIONS IN CLASSES

 Member functions are the functions, which have their declaration inside the class definition and works on the data members of the class.
 The definition of member functions can be inside or outside the definition of class.

-If the member function is defined inside the class definition it can be defined directly, but if its defined outside the class, then we have to use the scope resolution :: operator along with class name alng with function name.
+the class definition it can be defined directly, but if its defined outside the

 Example :